Zhenqiang-Weng/VocalRep/README.md

 ## Repository status

-This repository is still being organized and is not yet ready for general use or distribution.
-It has not been released under an open-source license.
+This repository is still being organized, and the author will continue to improve and supplement its contents.
+It is not yet ready for general use or distribution and has not been released under an open-source license.
 Unless an explicit license is added, all rights are reserved, and no permission is granted to use, copy, modify, or distribute any part of this repository.

 ## Acknowledgments